shirinyamani/DS/tree/readme.md

     - **Delete:**
         - If the node we wanna delete is a leaf node, then we can just delete straightaway!
         - If the node we wanna delete has only one child, then we can just delete it and replace it with the child.
-        - If the node we wanna delete has 2 children, then we need to find the deepest node in the left subtree and swap the value with the node we wanna delete.**(i.e. Succesor; the smallest node in the right subtree)**
+        - If the node we wanna delete has 2 children, then we need to find the deepest node in the left subtree and swap the value with the node we wanna delete.**(i.e. Successor; the smallest node in the right subtree)**
         - If the node we wanna delete has 2 children, then we need to find the deepest node in the right subtree and swap the value with the node we wanna delete.

 # AVL Tree 🌵